neomjs/neo/resources/data/deck/learnneo/pages/Earthquakes.md

 <!-- /lab -->

 At this point we have a application with minimal content.
 You also know how to do some debugging.
-Let's do something more interesting.
+Now let's do something more interesting.

 ##Lab.
 Fetch Earthquakes Data and Show it in a Table